After the ChondroFiller Injection: Getting Moving Again

 • No. ChondroFiller is a non-surgical injection, not an operation, so there is no lengthy surgical recovery.
 Most people walk straight afterwards and return to normal daily activities promptly, easing back into higher-impact activity as advised.

 • Usually the same day.
 Because it is a simple outpatient injection, it does not require the crutches or weeks of protected weight-bearing that follow joint surgery.
-Prof Lee will give advice tailored to you.
+Your clinician will give advice tailored to your situation.

 • No. ChondroFiller does not cure or reverse arthritis and cannot regrow a new joint surface.
 It aims to support joint preservation and ease symptoms; benefits vary and cannot be guaranteed.

-• Prof Lee assesses your joint, gives the injection under ultrasound guidance, and provides clear, realistic advice on getting moving again and what to expect.
+• At consultation, the clinician assesses your joint, gives the injection under ultrasound guidance, and provides clear, realistic advice on getting moving again and what to expect.

 Where to go from here